 - Is your sales training program sufficient to teach how to be successful in sales at your company?

-- How well do your reps know the sales process?
+- How well do your underperforming sales reps know the sales process?

 - Do you have proper reinforcement aids?